webgrabplusguide/webgrabplusguide.github.io/README.md

 In Github you can delete the file and upload the new one.
 As long as it's in the same repository and folder with the same file name your short link will still work

-© Theitfixer85 2020 - All rights reserved
+© SparkleSunshine 2020 - All rights reserved